vladi-rh/rhoai-genaiops-lab-instructions/docs/4-ready-to-scale-201/3-kubeflow-pipelines.md

     ![trigger-kfp.png](./images/trigger-kfp.png)

+    > Note: if you get an error, please restart the workbench by stop and starting it.

-    And now navigate to the OpenShift AI dashboard -> Experiments -> Experiments and Runs -> kfp-training-pipeline -> canopy-testing-pipeline
+    And now navigate to the OpenShift AI dashboard -> Develop & train -> Pipelines -> Runs

     ![running-kfp-pipeline](images/running-kfp-pipeline.png)